How To Remove PCB Connectors - Northern Connectors

 Printed circuit boards – widely referred to as PCBs – are an integral component for many industrial applications where space is at a premium, and are ideal solutions for high-powered and high-density specifications.

-Widely used in consumer electronics, appliances, data and electrical cabinets as well as the automotive industry, PCBs provide a versatile solution that can house a wide range of connectors and wires, covering every type of device configuration imaginable.
+Widely used in consumer electronics, appliances, data and electrical cabinets, as well as the automotive industry, PCB connectors provide a versatile solution that can house a wide range of connectors and wires, covering every type of device configuration imaginable.

 Here, we explain the most common types of connectors used with PCBs and the method process required to disconnect these PCB connectors safely.